switchupcb/disgo/README.md

 **This repository is currently a PROOF OF CONCEPT.
 For more information, read the [roadmap](/_contribution/CONTRIBUTING.md#roadmap).**

 Create a Discord Bot in Go using Disgo.
 This [Discord API](https://discord.com/developers/docs/reference) Wrapper is designed to be flexible, performant, and secure.
 Disgo aims to provide every feature in the Discord API along with optional caching and shard management.
-Use the only Go module to provide a 100% one-to-one implementation of the Discord API.
+Use the only Go module that provides a 100% one-to-one implementation of the Discord API.

 | Topic                           | Categories                                                                                                                                          |
 | :------------------------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------- |